Diagnostic and Prevention Services

 Members of the Child Study Team

 Within 10 business days following receipt of the initial referral, the Child Study Team must meet.
-Parents are invited to attend the meeting after the principal or designee receives the referral.
 The team includes the following individuals:

 The Child Study Process